Back to Silas S. Brown's home page

 - Starting area is trivial, then go around to the left, collect the pair of gems and clear all earth except the square immediately below the column of 3, then allow the column of 4 to fall and collect the gem; go around and push the bottommost of the 3 right, move left, repeat twice; at top left move under the boulder and back out to the right before collecting the gem (otherwise that boulder would end up blocking the exit route); bottom middle section trivial; to handle the column of 8, clear earth to the left (collect gem in top-left corner), go around below and clear earth, move left-hand boulder left twice and go up to dislodge column without collecting the set of 4 gems: once under column, move right, collect bottom row of gems, move the bottom loose boulder left (into the corner), go around and move bottommost column boulder left, move right (rest of column collapses), collect gem and move right.
 Clear earth to the right before entering top-right area, which is trivial (use a boulder to open the trap door for an exit), then do bottom-right area last (trivial).

-PitScrn), one of which was also printed in the magazine as a screenshot.
-I didn't subscribe to these diskettes as it was considerably more expensive than the print-only subscription, but issues could be bought individually and we did get this one after family members liked the typed-in levels on my grandmother's second-hand BBC.
+PitScrn)---I didn't subscribe to these diskettes as it was considerably more expensive than the print-only subscription, but issues could be bought individually and we did get this one after family members liked the typed-in levels on my grandmother's second-hand BBC.

 - Extra screen 1: